teziovsky/jakubsoboczynski/README.md

   </a>
 </p>

-> The frontend developer portfolio writed in Vue.js, bacause my most important goal is to find a job as Frontend Developer.
+> The frontend developer portfolio wrote in Vue.js, because my most important goal is to find a job as Frontend Developer.

 ### ✨ [Demo](https://teziovsky.github.io/portfolio_v2/)